jeselsohn470/EJeselsohn/ScalableAndFaultTolerantDistrubtedSystem/README.md

 Used an HTTP connection betweent the Client and Gateway, TCP connection between the Gateway and leader/master and a TCP connection between the leader/master and worker nodes.
 I also used a UDP connection for all the messages between servers that have to do with leader connection.

 Implemented a fault tolerant system using Gossip-Style heartbeats to detect node failures.
-If the leader node fails, then a new leader election is triggered and ensured no client requests were lost.
+If the leader node fails, then a new leader election is triggered and no client requests are lost.